tasneem313st024/1st-Assignment/README.md

 # 1st-Assignment
-This is testing about python.
+This is about all basic python concepts.
+Including OOP concepts.